usnistgov/Docs4NIST/docs/update_pages.rst

 ===========================

-This `GitHub action <https://docs.github.com/en/actions>`_ is invoked by the main :ref:`NISTTHEDOCS2DEATH` to modify the Sphinx configuration before building the documentation.
+This `GitHub action <https://docs.github.com/en/actions>`_ is invoked by the main :ref:`NISTTHEDOCS2DEATH` to move built documentation into your designated :ref:`PAGES_BRANCH`.

 Usage
 -----